xsburg/vscode-javascript-booster/CONTRIBUTING.md

 -   Compile the language server using `npm run compile` in the server/ directory.
 -   Launch `Launch client (client)`.
 You can debug the extension code now.
 -   If needed, launch `Attach to Server (server)` in parallel.
-Now you can debug both language server and the extension.
+Now you can debug both the language server and the extension.

 ## Running tests (dev mode)